Katzrin: Bronze Age to Early Islamic period

-The site was occupied from the Middle Bronze Age, continuing into the Iron Age, the Hellenistic and Roman periods (during the latter it was once destroyed), while the most substantial structural remains date from the Late Roman, Byzantine and Early Islamic periods (3rd–4th to mid-8th centuries), when the site was a Jewish village with a synagogue.
+The site was occupied from the Middle Bronze Age, continuing into the Iron Age, the Hellenistic and Roman periods (during the latter it was once destroyed), while the most substantial structural remains date from the Late Roman, Byzantine and Early Islamic periods (3rd–4th to mid-8th centuries), when the site was a Jewish village with a synagogue called Katzrin.

-The ancient Jewish settlement served as an important trading location in the region, but started to decline with the change of trading routes after the Islamic conquest.
-The village was destroyed in an earthquake in CE 746–749.
-As a result of the earthquake the location was most probably abandoned by the declining Jewish community.
+Katzrin served as an important trading location in the region but started to decline with the change of trading routes after the Islamic conquest of the Levant by Rashidun Caliphate in 634–638 CE.
+The village was destroyed in the 749 Galilee earthquake, under the Umayyad Caliphate.
+As a result of the earthquake the declining Jewish population abandoned the location.

 Mamluk period

-During the Mamluk period (13th–14th centuries), it was a Muslim village and a mosque was built upon the ruins of the synagogue.
+During the Mamluk period (13th–14th centuries), it was a Muslim village, and a mosque was built upon the ruins of the synagogue.

 Ottoman, French and Syrian periods

 In the 1880s, Kisrin, at the east edge of the modern town, was described as "a small Bedawin winter village, with a group of beautiful oak trees and old ruins".
 From the late 19th century to 1967, the village was occupied by Bedouin and a settled population.
-Since 1920 and until the independence of Syria in 1944, the area was under the jurisdiction of the French mandate.
+Since 1920 and until the independence of Syria in 1944, the area was under the jurisdiction of the French Mandate.
 The Syrian farm of Fakhoura was just to the north-east and had about 250 inhabitants before its depopulation in 1967.